Common Types of Internet Frauds that Most People Fall for and How to Avoid Them.

 Credit Card Frauds

 Credit card phishing sites are the same as the fake shopping sites.
-They will always look professional and real, but the credit card phishing sites will always link themselves to the real websites, unlike the fake shopping sites.
-It is therefore hard to distinguish between a fake transaction and real transaction sites.
+They will always look professional and real, but the credit card phishing sites will always link themselves to the actual websites, unlike the phony shopping sites.
+It is therefore hard to distinguish between a fraudulent transaction and real transaction sites.

 Once they have succeeded in skimming your credit card, the fraudsters will then create several copies and withdraw money from your account whenever they want.